ucopacme/aws-shelltools/README.rst

 aws-env
   Print current values of all AWS environment vars

+aws-export-env
+  Cache AWS environment vars to local file for use by other shells

+aws-import-env
+  Evaluate cached AWS evironment vars into current shell

 aws-drop-assumed-role
   Reset AWS session environment vars to values prior to assuming role